oscaralejandro1907/cplex-examples/README.md

 ### multi-obj-sample
 Two examples of simple multiobjective problems

+###eps-constraint-example
+A simple bi-objective model solved by the eps-Constraint method.

 ## Constraint Programming Models
 ### graph-coloring
 An introduction example to Constraint Programming (CP).
 An instance about a problem of graph coloring is solved with this solution method.